 There is a big misconception that content marketing doesn’t drive sales.
-But if it didn’t work well, none of my companies would exist.
+But if it didn’t work well, none of our companies would exist.

-Content marketing is an absolute necessity for brand survival and I’ve grown each of my businesses through content marketing.
+Content marketing is an absolute necessity for brand survival and we’ve grown each of our businesses through content marketing.

 If you want to generate hordes of sustainable, long-term traffic without spending too much money, content marketing is the way to go.